- This event has passed.

 The federal government’s fiscal outlook has been greatly impacted by COVID-19, with a significant increase in federal government debt and a more expansive role by the Federal Reserve.
 President-elect Biden has proposed significant increases in federal spending and taxes.
 This panel will discuss economic trends, the fiscal outlook, and the role of the federal government deficit and debt, including an exploration of Modern Monetary Theory.

 Paul Nolan, Vice President, Tax & Government Affairs, McCormick & Company, Inc.

 Jon Traub, Managing Principal, Tax Policy Group, Washington National Tax, Deloitte Tax LLP

 L. Randall Wray, Senior Scholar, Levy Economics Institute and Professor of Economics, Bard College

 12:00 pm - 12:50 pm ET

-Breakout roundtable discussions on economic and business environment
+Breakout roundtable discussions on navigating transformational changes in the global business environment

 12:50 pm - 1:40 pm ET